 I send around a social sign up at the beginning of the year because I never want to have an “in” group and and “out” group.
 Anyone who signs up gets all the emails about what we’re doing for fun.

-I also try to eat lunch where the teachers eat and trade around when I eat so that I spend time with all staff.
-We’re humans and in most workplaces, people spend time together.
-At schools, we have to be more intentional about making connections because so much of our workday is spent in direct service to students or in meetings with very full agendas.
+I also try to eat lunch where the teachers eat and trade around with them so that I spend time with all staff.
+We’re humans, and in most workplaces, people spend time together.
+At schools, we have to be more intentional about making connections because so much of our workday is spent either directly serving students or in meetings with very full agendas.

 Recognize Them

-Connecting with teachers is critical in keeping a positive staff morale and getting buy-in for your counseling program.
+Connecting with teachers is critical to maintaining positive staff morale and securing buy-in for your counseling program.

-In addition to a coffee and cocoa bar around the holidays and testing season, I like to leave random notes and treats in their mailboxes.
+In addition to a coffee-and-cocoa bar around the holidays and during testing season, I like to leave random notes and treats in their mailboxes.

 Build Trust

-I dedicate lots of purposeful time to being a support to teachers and someone they can count on to keep their promises.
+I dedicate a lot of purposeful time to supporting teachers and being someone they can count on to keep their promises.

-For 8 more suggestions on building relationships with teachers, head over to my blog.
+Here are 8 more suggestions on building relationships with teachers.

 School Counselor, Director of School Counseling